jhvanderschee/hugocodex/content/en/add-ons/webshop.md

 #### Step 5.
 Create some products

 Create a new Hugo section (folder in the root) and call it 'products'.
-In this folder you can create your products and your product overview.
+In this folder you can create your products and your product overview in the '_index.md' file.
 Each 'my-product-name.md' file (replace 'my-product-name' with a great product slug), should look like this:

 ```
 ---